 - In this process Operating systems, Application Software and Network are scanned in order to identify the occurrence of vulnerabilities, which include inappropriate software design, insecure authentication, etc.

-The following are the three possible scopes exist:
+The following are the three possible scopes that exist:

-3. Information Gathering: - Obtaining as much information about IT environment such as Networks, IP Address, Operating System Version, etc. It's applicable to all the three types of Scopes such as Black Box Testing, Grey Box Testing, and White Box Testing
+Step 3) Information Gathering : - Obtaining as much information about IT environment such as Networks, IP Address, Operating System Version, etc. It's applicable to all the three types of Scopes such as Black Box Testing, Grey Box Testing and White Box Testing.

-4. Vulnerability Detection: -In this process, vulnerability scanners are used, it will scan the IT environment and will identify the vulnerabilities.
+Step 4) Vulnerability Detection : - In this process, vulnerability scanners are used to scan the IT environment and identify the vulnerabilities.

-5. Information Analysis and Planning: - It will analyze the identified vulnerabilities, to devise a plan for penetrating into the network and systems.
+Step 5) Information Analysis and Planning : - It will analyze the identified vulnerabilities to devise a plan for penetrating into the network and systems.

-Following is the step by step Vulnerability Assessment Methodology/ Technique
+Following is the step by step process on How to do Vulnerability Assessment :

 Step 1) Setup: